 Compared to the 8-pound Fiskars maul, this model is slightly toned down.
 It's not as heavy, the wedge is slightly less ample, and there is not a large wedge driving face on the poll.
+That being said, it's still one of the best wood splitting axes you'll find in it's general price range.
 It's still designed to split logs with one strike, but it's meant for small to medium jobs while the maul can handle larger tasks.

 Popular Splitting Axe and Maul Brands

 It just wouldn't be right to break down the differences between the two without discussing popular options for you if you're looking to get a new one.
 Here at AxeAndAnswered.com we plan to look into quite a few brands and see which are worth their weight in hand-forged steel.
 And don't worry, we also weigh in on which with think are the best splitting axes and which are more bang-for-your-buck budget option.

 Some of the more well-known brands are (click on a name to see in-depth splitting axe reviews for each or brand):

 Check out each brand to read our splitting maul and splitting axe reviews.
 Additionally, to take a quick look at some of the best splitting axes on the market, check out the table at the top of the page.
 I’ll do my best to keep it up-to-date.

 If you’re stuck on whether to get a maul or an axe for splitting wood, just remember that a maul is basically just a bigger badder axe.
 If you are working on some very large logs, the heavy-headed maul might be your best choice.
 But, for less demanding jobs, or for when you need something more portable, you can get away with something a little lighter.

 Regardless of your choice, take pride in the fact you're getting back to nature and doing this fulfilling work manually instead of letting a powered tool do the work for you.
 There's something primal about driving hand-forged steel deep into a log only to hear that tell-tale thwak.